INX Media case: CBI gets court nod to meet Indrani Mukerjea in jail

 - The media firm had brought in Rs 305 crore through foreign investment even as the FIPB had approved foreign inflow of only Rs 4.62 crore.

-- Karti was engaged by the firm "by virtue of his relationship with the then Finance Minister P. Chidambaram, the CBI alleged.
+- Karti was engaged by the firm "by virtue of his relationship with the then Finance Minister P Chidambaram, the CBI alleged.

 - Karti Chidambaram exercised influence over certain FIPB officials and the department instead of investigating the case, extended undue favours to the media firm by asking it to apply for fresh FIPB approval on the downstream investment of Rs 305 crore in violation of norms.
 INX Media was granted FIPB permission for the investment which had already come into the firm.